corndel-swe/java-supportbank/docs/day-1-exercises.md

 - [ ] Read the docs on
       [Creating a Maven project](https://tech-docs.corndel.com/java/creating-projects.html).

+The rest of the steps have been done in this repo, but `picocli` hasn't been added!

 - [ ] Add the `picocli` dependency to the `pom.xml` file

 - [ ] Run `./mvnw clean compile`